talosgl/manuscript2slides/docs/user-guide.md

 ```

 ## Getting Help

-TODO, documentation: Write this more thoroughly
+If you're having issues with the conversion process, [open an issue on GitHub](https://github.com/talosgl/manuscript2slides/issues) and include/attach:

-Things to provide if you're having issues with the conversion process:
+- Your input file (if possible)
-- input file you're trying to convert
+- The output file (if one was created)
-- output file (if any)
+- Log files from `~/Documents/manuscript2slides/logs/`
-- logs/
+- Any manifest files from `~/Documents/manuscript2slides/manifests/`
-- manifests/
+- A description of what you expected vs. what happened

-Post an issue on GitHub with these attached.
+This information helps diagnose problems quickly.

 (If we're buds IRL, you can just send me an email!
 But do try to attach these items if you can and it'll speed up the process.)